This post may contain affiliate links. Please read my disclosure policy.

 Hungarian Goulash recipes are a lot like American stews or chili in that each one is a little different.

-Our Beef Goulash is pretty fantastic as is, but I’ve noted some suggestions to vary your craft if desired:
+Our Beef Goulash is pretty fantastic as is, but I’ve noted some suggestions to vary your stew if desired:

 - Feel free to add carrots at the same time as the potatoes.
-We didn’t use them here but probably will with our next pot.
+We didn’t use them here but usually do.

 - I’ve noted a wide range of beef broth for this recipe, from 3 to 4 cups.
 Depending on the size of your roast, how many potatoes you use, whether or not you add carrots, etc. you may only need 3 to 3 1/2 cups of broth.
 However if you need additional broth or if you prefer a soupier stew, add the full 4 cups.